luisademelo14/mc656_projeto/oportuni/README.md

 ## Getting Started

-First, using the Node Package Manager (npm), install the dependencies:
+First, enter the oportuni directory.
+Using the Node Package Manager (npm), install the dependencies:

 ```bash
 npm install
 ```

-Then, enter the oportuni directory and run the application:
+To run the application:

 ```bash
 npm run build